project-repo/cagebreak/CONTRIBUTING.md

 with an initial config file.
 We are working on improving our fuzzing coverage to find bugs in other areas of the code.

-### Caveat

-Currently, there are memory leaks which do not seem to stem from our code but rather the code of wlroots or some other library we depend on.
-We are working on the problem.
-In the meantime, add `-Db_detect-leaks=0` to the meson command to exclude memory leaks.

 ## Reproducible Builds

 Cagebreak offers reproducible builds given the exact library versions specified